D.C. students walk out to protest ‘not safe’ school covid protocols

 D.C.
 Public Schools conducts weekly rapid antigen tests, and it’s required by the D.C.
 Council to test 20 percent of its students each week.
 The district, though, has struggled to meet that threshold.
 The school system also has provided KN95 masks to staff members after winter break, and it offers disposable surgical masks to others.

 LaKiyra Williams, another Banneker senior, walked out with a group of friends at 12:45 p.m.
 Williams pointed to reporting done by student journalists at the Wilson Beacon, Wilson High School’s student newspaper, on how the school community was receiving delayed notifications for coronavirus cases.
 (D.C.
-Public Schools has since said that it would speed up it’s notification process.)
+Public Schools has since said that it would speed up its notification process.)
 Some of Williams’s friends at different D.C. public schools similarly have felt unsafe, especially during lunch periods when many students are in the same location and having to take their masks off to eat, she said.

 “It’s just not safe,” said Williams, 18.
 “It shouldn’t even have to be explained or have to tell you that this is not right, especially because you can turn on the news and you would know.”